 What does Isaiah 43:1-7 mean?
-In Isaiah 43: 1-7 God assures us that He will redeem us when we pass through difficulties and the difficulties as given in that chapter: water, river,) fire and flames of fire.
-How is water, river, fire and flames of fire a problem since most of the writings do not refer to them as problems?
+In Isaiah 43: 1-7 God assures us that He will redeem us when we pass through difficulties as given in that chapter: water, rivers, and the flames of fire.
+How is water, rivers, and flames of fire a problem since most of the writings do not refer to them as problems?

 What does Isaiah 43:1-7 mean?

 But now, thus says the LORD, your Creator, O Jacob,

 And He who formed you, O Israel,

 “Do not fear, for I have redeemed you;

 I have called you by name; you are Mine!

 When you pass through the waters, I will be with you;